Are Solar Panels Worth It in Alabama?

 - Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.

-Drawbacks of solar panels in Alabama
+What are the drawbacks of solar panels in Alabama?

 One of the most common complaints is related to pushy sales reps who make promises that can’t be delivered.
 That’s why it’s so important to thoroughly research and verify claims made by sales teams before making a decision.